nkumar0727/easy-scp/README.md

 ## Preface

-Please note that this is currently a custom solution created by a single user, and is far from a complete one-size-fits-all solution at this point in time.
+*Please note that this is currently a custom solution created by a single user, and is far from a complete one-size-fits-all solution at this point in time.
 Development is ongoing at an unscheduled pace.
-Contributors are welcome, and criticism is appreciated.
+Contributors are welcome, and criticism is appreciated.*

 ## Overview

 When scp-ing files from a remote to local machine (and vice-versa), you often have to enter a very verbose command, and must get the path correct.
 Additionally, you're probably hitting the same set of remote machines.

-A decent solution is to have:
-+ One-time initial configuration setup
-+ Daily usage involving aliase leveraging configuration
+To eliminate this manual work, easy-scp aims to tag a repeated task with an alias and a set of configurations. easy-scp offers execution of these tasks using just their alias.

-This would eliminate error and save keystrokes and time in the long run.
+This saves time and productivity, and minimizes error in the long run.

 ## System Requirements